Wilson Square: History

 In March 1951, in commemoration of the 80th anniversary of the Paris Commune seizing power in Paris on 18 March 1871, the square was renamed to Paris Commune Square (Polish: Plac Komuny Paryskiej).
 The square was remodeled around 1955, with changes to the shape of streets and tram tracks, and the addition of lawns.
 In 1990, it was again renamed to T. W. Wilson Square (Polish: plac. im.
 T.W.
 Wilsona).

-21st century

 On 8 April 2005, the Plac Wilsona (Wilson Square) station of the M1 line of the Warsaw Metro underground rapid transit system was opened there.
 In August 2012, its name was extended to Thomas Woodrow Wilson Square (Polish: Plac Thomasa Woodrowa Wilsona).